 Lighting and Heating

-Keep a shallow dish of water for them in the tank.
-Clean it out and refill often.
+- Keep a shallow dish of water for your pet millipedes in the tank.

-They can be fed vegetables cut into small pieces.
-Soft fruits and veggies work.
-If the food starts to decay, that’s alright — they prefer it that way.
+- You can feed your pet millipedes vegetables cut into small pieces.
+Soft fruits and veggies work, too.
+If the food starts to decay, that’s all right — they prefer it that way.

-These are one of the more hardy and docile tarantula species, and they tolerate some handling.
+Mexican Redknee Tarantulas are among the more hardy and docile tarantula species, and they tolerate some handling.

 Temperature and Humidity

-Humidity should be maintained at 50–60% in the tank.
-It is thought that raising the humidity during the molting process may help them.
+- Humidity should be maintained at 50–60% in the tank.
+It is thought that raising the humidity during the molting process helps them.

 Lighting and Heating

-No lighting is needed, and heating isn’t necessary, unless you live in a cold climate.
+- Heating isn’t necessary either, unless you live in a cold climate.

-Handling should be determined by how comfortable or stressed the tarantula is.
-Some keepers choose to forego handling to reduce the chance of stress to the animal.
+- Determine handling according to how comfortable or stressed the tarantula is.
+Some keepers forego handling to reduce the chance of stress to the animal.

-However, some tarantulas do very well with a little handling, but care must be taken that they not be dropped — this can lead to injury or death.
+- Some tarantulas do well with a little handling, but take care not to drop yours — this can lead to injury or death.
 For such large spiders, tarantulas are still delicate.

-Local and online vendors may carry the species you are looking for.
-Make sure they are reputable sources.
+Local and online vendors may carry the species of pet invertebrates you’re looking for.
+(Make sure they are reputable sources.)